 As we furnish and decorate our homes, we often focus on the rooms themselves and forget to embrace the opportunity to add personal touches to the transition spaces.With careful thought and attention to detail, hallways and landings can continue your design aesthetic and become functional waypoints and even feature some surprises.
 Often under-designed spaces can include:

 Long narrow runners are available in various lengths offering an instant opportunity to add color, pattern and style to your hallway.
 In homes with wood or tile flooring these area rugs provide under-foot comfort and dampen noise.
 Layered over wall-to-wall carpeting, they protect and extend the life of the underlying investment in high traffic areas.

-If your space is extremely tight or narrow, avoid busy patterns as they will make the space feel cluttered, opt for solids or simple patterns.
-Remember that you can often see into several other rooms from the hallway, while the hallway decor doesn’t need to match adjoining rooms perfectly, anything you choose should work well with the style and coloring of those spaces.
+If your space is extremely tight or narrow, avoid busy patterns as they will make the space feel cluttered.
+Remember that you can often see into several other rooms from the hallway.
 Another option for homes with visually busy rooms is to make the hallway a neutral space.

 Alicia Blue 2'3 x 10' Rug

 Don’t be afraid to go big and bold with wall art, especially for more expansive landings or hallways.
 Or create a gallery with smaller pieces that won’t overwhelm your tight quarters.
 Reinforce the lines of the hallway by hanging similarly sized and framed pieces in a row, or break things up with an assortment of styles and sizes hung gallery-style.